 Q: What eyeliner is best for my eye shape?

-A: People with round or oblong eyes find that smudged eyeliners look more natural since it allows the eyes to ‘budge’ around a bit and not look as sharp liner-ed .
-For those with almond eyes, we recommend the mid-wing eyeliner because it gives the illusion of thicker line and is easy to apply.
+Ans: People with round or oblong eyes find that smudged eyeliners look more natural since it allows the eyes to ‘budge’ around a bit and not look as sharp liner-ed.
+For those with almond eyes, we recommend the mid-wing eyeliner because it gives the illusion of a thicker line and is easy to apply.

 For people with down-turned eyes, cat eye eyeliner is a good option because it creates the illusion of eyes that are lifted up and out.
 And for those who want to keep their liner easy to apply, we recommend using pencil eyeliner which will smudge as you wear it.

 Q: What eyeliner shape makes your eyes look bigger?